Abelhubprog/CursorforWriterz/README.md

 If you encounter issues with the admin dashboard:

 1. Check Supabase connection in the browser console
-2. Verify database tables were created correctly
+2. Verify database tables and RLS policies were created correctly in Supabase Dashboard
-3. Ensure your user has admin permissions
+3. Ensure your user has admin role in the profiles table
+4. Check storage bucket permissions in Supabase Dashboard
+5. Verify environment variables are set correctly
-4. Check for any JavaScript errors in the console
+6. Check for any JavaScript errors in the console

 For additional help, please contact support.